-- Partnership between education institutions and the wider world, especially the world of work, should be enhanced at all levels.
+- Partnership between education and training institutions and the wider world, especially the world of work, should be enhanced at all levels.
 Such partnerships would gather education and training practitioners, businesses, civil society bodies, national and regional authorities with a common agenda and within a lifelong learning perspective.
 Partnerships would also create new opportunities for learning mobility. - More incentives are required to encourage higher education institutions to widen access to non-traditional learners and disadvantaged groups, including through partnership with outside actors. - Learners should be given more and better opportunities to gain practical experience and insight into professional, civic and cultural life.
-To this end, work-based learning, apprenticeships and voluntary action schemes should be given a much greater role not only in VET and adult education but also in schools and higher education. - The development and implementation of lifelong learning strategies should involve stakeholders and providers and include cooperation with policy sectors beyond education and training.
+To this end, work-based learning, apprenticeships and voluntary action schemes should be given a much greater role not only in VET and adult education but also in schools and higher education.